The Amplituhedron BCFW Triangulation: Boundaries of BCFW Cells

-$\ee_{ij}$ boundaries are covered in Lemma~\ref{lem:paired cases}, case 4, when $c_j$ is not a sticky child of $c_i.$ If it is a sticky child, and $c_i$ is either a sticky child itself, or starts at $(1,2)$ then this case is covered in Lemma~\ref{lem:SA cases}, case 6.
-The remaining possibilities are handled in Lemma~\ref{lem:paired cases}, case 2.
+\item\emph{Boundaries of type $\ee_{ij}$} are covered in Lemma~\ref{lem:paired cases}, case 4, when $c_j$ is not a sticky child of $c_i.$ If it is a sticky child, and $c_i$ is either a sticky child itself, or starts at $(1,2)$ then this case is covered in Lemma~\ref{lem:SA cases}, case 6.
+The remaining possibilities are handled in Lemma~\ref{lem:paired cases}, case 2. \end{itemize}